Finite-Sample Analysis of Nonlinear Stochastic Approximation with Applications in Reinforcement Learning: Applications in Reinforcement Learning

 \end{proposition}

-Proposition \ref{thm:1d-iff} implies that the condition (\ref{1d-weaker}) is ``almost necessary" for the GAS of ODE (\ref{ODE-q-learning}).
-Moreover, it is clear from Eq. (\ref{1d-weaker}) that when $d=1$, there always exists a behavior policy $\pi$ such that Eq. (\ref{1d-weaker}) is satisfied, e.g. $\pi(s)\in\arg\max_{a \in\mathcal{A}}\phi(s,a)^2$ is a feasible behavior policy. \end{example} \begin{example} We next consider another extreme case where we have $d=|\mathcal{S}||\mathcal{A}|$, i.e., there is no dimension reduction at all.
-We show in the following proposition that, in the full-dimension case, condition (\ref{con}) is feasible in terms of the behavior $\pi$ only when the discount factor $\gamma$ is sufficiently small.
-See Appendix \ref{pf:thm:full-dimension} for its proof. \begin{proposition} When $\gamma^2\geq 1/m$, condition (\ref{con}) is infeasible for any behavior policy $\pi$. \end{proposition} \end{example}
+Proposition \ref{thm:1d-iff} implies that the condition (\ref{1d-weaker}) is ``almost necessary'' for the GAS of ODE (\ref{ODE-q-learning}).
+Moreover, it is clear from Eq. (\ref{1d-weaker}) that when $d=1$, there always exists a behavior policy $\pi$ such that Eq. (\ref{1d-weaker}) is satisfied.
+For example, $\pi(s)\in\arg\max_{a \in\mathcal{A}}\phi(s,a)^2$ is a feasible behavior policy.

+\textbf{Full-Dimension Case.} Suppose that $d=mn$, i.e., there is no dimension reduction at all.
+We want to emphasize that this is not equivalent to the tabular $Q$-learning.
+Even when $\Phi$ is a full-rank square matrix, the $Q$-learning with linear function approximation algorithm does not coincide with the tabular $Q$-learning algorithm.
+In fact, the divergence counter-example provided in \cite{baird1995residual} belongs to this setting.
+We show in the following proposition that, in the full-dimension case, condition (\ref{con}) is feasible in terms of the behavior policy $\pi$ only when the discount factor $\gamma$ is sufficiently small.
+See Section \ref{pf:thm:full-dimension} for its proof. \begin{proposition} When $d=mn$ and $\gamma^2\geq 1/m$, condition (\ref{con}) is infeasible for any behavior policy $\pi$. \end{proposition}

-We now compare the results for the two extreme cases, i.e., $d=1$ and $d=|\mathcal{S}||\mathcal{A}|$.
-We see that in the uni-dimensional case, Eq. (\ref{con}) implies a condition which is almost sufficient and necessary for the GAS of the equilibrium $\theta^*$ to the ODE (\ref{ODE-q-learning}).
+We now compare the results for the two extreme cases, i.e., $d=1$ and $d=mn$.
+We see that in the uni-dimensional case, Eq. (\ref{con}) implies a condition which is almost sufficient and necessary for the GAS of the equilibrium $\theta^*$ to ODE (\ref{ODE-q-learning}).
 Moreover, there always exists a behavior policy $\pi$ satisfying $(\ref{con})$.
-However, in the full-dimensional case, condition (\ref{con}) is infeasible in terms of the behavior policy $\pi$ when $\gamma^2\geq 1/m$, which is usually the case in practice where $\gamma$ is chosen close to unity to ensure enough exploration.
+However, in the full-dimensional case, condition (\ref{con}) is infeasible in terms of the behavior policy $\pi$ when $\gamma^2\geq 1/m$, which can usually happen in practice.

-In the next section, we present numerical experiments to demonstrate the sufficiency of condition (\ref{con}), as well as the resulting convergence rate of the $Q$-learning with linear function approximation algorithm.